raj3000k/raj3000k/README.md

 About me:
-- 🔭 I'm currently studying NIT Raipur.
+- 🔭 I'm currently studying @NIT Raipur.
 - 🌱 I Know C++,Python 3 ⭐️ @codechef.
 - 👯 I’m looking to collaborate on ML/AI.
 - 🤔 I’m looking for help with blockchain.